GOOD SHEPHERD NEWS

 Harbourview High School Brown Bag Lunch Program

 Please take a moment to read the letter we received from Harbour View High School thanking parishes for their lunch support this past year.
 It is posted on the bulletin board in the Narthex and beautifully expresses the impact this program has had on students, the school resource team and the parishes involved!
-We have resumed this program in the fall and appreciate your continued support for this worthy cause!
+We have resumed this program this Sept '25 and appreciate your continued support for this worthy cause!

 RECTOR'S DISCRETIONARY FUND: